Table of contents

 Again, an experience at the top of many bucket lists.
 While walking through The Narrows, you cant help but feel like you’re in a fictional story book.
 Surrounded by 1,000ft rock walls standing about 30ft from one another.
 It’s easy to feel small, and there’s something really special about that.
 It’s as if you’ve shrunken down and fell into a crack in the floor.
 Come to think of it, all of Utahs national parks make you feel small.

 The further into the Narrows you allow yourself, the more beautiful and exciting it gets.
-You’ll run into obstacles where you’re climbing between rocks, swimming through the river, then walking in ankle deep water again, back to being fully submerged.
+You’ll run into obstacles while you’re climbing between rocks, swimming through the river, walking in ankle deep water, back to being fully submerged.
 You feel the excitement of not knowing whats around the bend.
 It’s also super cool to experience the park from down below, prior to being so high up at Angels Landing, or vice versa.

 *P.S.
 The Narrows gets very crowded, being that it’s family friendly and easily accessible (and radiating copious amounts of gorgeousness).
 The true Narrows adventure begins once you’ve out walked the tourists.
 Unfortunately we didn’t get any footage/pics of the Narrows because we didn’t want to risk damaging the camera, but we’ll be venturing back with the GoPro!